bmstu-iu9/refal-5-lambda/README.en.md

       number of elements need to be learnt and changed.
     * Classic list structure is used as far as it’s the simplest (e.g. no garbage collection is needed )
-    * The compiler is selfusable first of all, because the immersion in domain is becoming unavoidable (it gains a better understanding and hereby upgrades performance quality), secondly, bootstrap technique design is more interesting and informative.
+    * The compiler is self-usable first of all, because the immersion in domain is becoming unavoidable (it gains a better understanding and hereby upgrades performance quality), secondly, bootstrap technique design is more interesting and informative.